dataglyder/Basic_Statistics_For_Data_Analysis.io/README.md

 $`0.2  level of significance = z_{\frac{\alpha}{2}} = z_{\frac{0.2}{2}}`$

 The closest value to 0.1 under the negative z-score table is in the -1.2 row under column 0.08; $`z_{\frac{0.2}{2}}`$ is therefore 1.28 above the mean and -1.28 below the mean.
-See the table under [confidence interval and confidence level](#Confidence-Interval-and-Confidence-level) above for some estimated alpha $`\alpha`$.
+See the table under [confidence interval and confidence level](#confidence-interval-and-confidence-level) above for some estimated alpha $`\alpha`$.

 ## How to Calculate Confidence Interval
-Assuming I want to determiine whether I could achieve a 2000 daily sales of boxes of sugar cookies as the new manager of my store.
+Assuming I want to determine whether I could achieve a 2000 daily sales of boxes of sugar cookies as the new manager of my store.
 I might have to use the cookie sales data from my store.
-While it might be challenging to use the whole population of the cookie sales data, relaying on the law of Central Limit Theorem, I can query the company's database, select at least 30 samples (using z-score), find the mean of the samples, its standard deviation and choose a confidence level.
+While it might be challenging to use the whole population of the cookie sales data, relaying on the law of Central Limit Theorem, I can query the company's database, select at least 30 samples (for z-score standardization), find the mean of the samples, its standard deviation and choose a confidence level.
 The confidence level is what helps us to determine what the alpha $`(\alpha)`$ will be.

 $`CI=\bar{x}\pm z_{\frac{\alpha}{2}}\sigma_{\bar{x}}`$